vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 20" See Artha Pancake, or The Five Truths, JRAS for July, 1910.

 "I. E. the disquisition into the nature of the relations subsisting between Matter, Soul and Spirit.
 Consult work No 10 supra.
-The relation is parti- cularly that intimate, inalienable and indis- cerptible one subsisting between the Kosmos as the body (Sarira) and Narayana as the Bodied (Šariri), the very connotation of this term being the Spirit (Šariri) enlivening or informing that body (Sarira).
+The relation is parti- cularly that intimate, inalienable and indis- cerptible one subsisting between the Kosmos as the body (Sarira) and Narayana as the Bodied (Śariri), the very connotation of this term being the Spirit (Śariri) enlivening or informing that body (Sarira).
 All the other relations amongst Godhood, Soulhood etc., are contingent thereon.
-The relations between God (Spirit) and Soul are grouped under Nine Heads, see Pillai Lokâ-"cārya's Rahasya No. 11: Nava- vidha-sambandha [P: 570, Artha-Pañcaka, JRAS, July 1910]. Šri-Ramayana is an exegesis on these
+The relations between God (Spirit) and Soul are grouped under Nine Heads, see Pillai Lokâ-"cārya's Rahasya No. 11: Nava- vidha-sambandha [P: 570, Artha-Pañcaka, JRAS, July 1910]. Śri-Ramayana is an exegesis on these

 relations.